 The candidate will work with physicists, engineers, life scientists and as part of an international collaborative network that also includes significant industrial partners (Philips Medical Imaging Ltd, BK Medical, and Lantheus Medical Imaging Inc) Desirable student background is sought in signal or image processing, Matlab programming, applied mathematics and statistics.

-How to apply For informal enquiries and applications including a CV, please contact Vassilis Sboros ([Email Address Removed]).
+For informal enquiries and applications including a CV, please contact Vassilis Sboros ([Email Address Removed]).
 Tel: 0131 451 8015

 Closing Date: 28th February 2019.
 The studentship should start in September or October 2019.